prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ## Creating a Runtime Collection

-Create a runtime collection, for this tutorial we're calling ours *feedback*.
+Create a runtime collection - for this tutorial we're calling ours *feedback*.

 <q>**More Information?** For more details on creating runtime collections see [NoSQL Explorer](/Documentation/NoSQL Explorer.md).</q>